Pay fight between USA Hockey and women's players intensifies

 USA Hockey says it offered the women, among other things, a $24,000 annual base salary and an extra $7,500 if they win the gold medal at the world championship games.

-For Olympic game years, USA Hockey said the women would stand to earn $74,000 to $90,000 if they take home silver or gold. t
+For Olympic game years, USA Hockey said the women would stand to earn $74,000 to $90,000 if they take home silver or gold.

 But players say those numbers are misleading because they conflate USA Hockey's payments with money that comes from the U.S. Olympic Committee, which offers the same medal bonuses to athletes across all sports and genders.